WeblateOrg/weblate/docs/admin/management.rst

 You can also specify file format to use (see :ref:`formats`) by the ``--file-format`` parameter.
 The default is autodetection.

+In case you need to specify version control system to use, you can do this using ``--vcs`` parameter.
+The default version control is Git.

 To give you some examples, let's try importing two projects.

 As first we import The Debian Handbook translations, where each language has